 Don’t miss out on your followers that might be interested in your information.
-This approach doesn’t involve coding or anything like that, so, basically, you can do everything yourself.
+This approach doesn’t involve coding or anything like that, so you can do everything yourself.
 You just have to copy and paste the link.

 Social Media platforms are essential as they get more engagement, and the followers might be more loyal as they can see the connection with your content.
 We recommend you use this and convert your followers into subscribers.

 You can always greet your user with warming hi and a simple subscription offer.
 This is more than a welcome note; you can offer a free guide, book, or tips regarding your service.
 Or even share a little secret that only your subscribers know.

 Remember to show the social proof for the newcomers, as it always helps show that your newsletter is interesting and helpful.

-Make sure to highlight your freebies as people love them and are ready to leave their data for that.
+Remember to highlight your freebies, as people love them and are ready to leave their data for that.

 Be honest with your readers.
-Don’t guess what they’ll enjoy and just say right away what exactly you will send them.
-Make sure to write down the frequency of your letters: will it be twice a week or twice a month?
+Don’t guess what they’ll enjoy and say immediately what you will send them.
+Make sure to write down the frequency of your letters: will it be twice a week or a month?

 This is a great strategy to keep your intentions transparent, as no one likes being fooled with useless content that clutters the inbox.

 Write about specific things that are important to your customer.
-Your content should solve some kind of user issues.
-If you provide services, make sure to write down some free advice that might change someone’s life.
+Your content should solve some user issues.
+If you provide services, write down some free advice that might change someone’s life.

 Also, set the frequency of your emails.
 Services usually send around 1-2 letters per week.
 Let’s say you send emails every Monday and Friday — tell your customer who is about to subscribe to our newsletter.